ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 ## Step A. Setting up the Custom image for CloudForms in IBM Cloud
 {: #config-image}

-Create a custom Linux-based image to deploy CloudForms as a virtual server instance in the IBM Cloud.
+Create a custom Linux-based image to deploy CloudForms as a virtual server instance in IBM Cloud.

 1. If you don't already have an instance of IBM Cloud Object Storage, see [Getting started with IBM Cloud Object Storage](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started)